kani339/CRM-Project/README.md

 Made with C++ and Windows Forms.

-Desktop app made as University Project.
+Desktop app made for C++ Programming course.

-Main idea of the application is to store data into binary files about the customers, and display data in the UI screen.
+Main idea of the application is to store customers data into binary files and display data in the UI.
 Apply different kind of sorting methods.